 - Great for glutes – penetrates deeply

 - Great for shoulders – lightweight and easily held in a difficult position

 - You can use it whilst doing something else (watching Netflix 😉 )

 - Less suitable for larger areas eg the full ITB.
 Still works but would take longer than, say, Thumper Mini Pro

 - I’m struggling…help me out here.

 I love my Thumper Mini Pro and use it a lot.
 However, it’s a bit heavy for frequent, prolonged usage and doesn’t always massage deeply enough.
-Also it’s quite long and that means that the weight at the end of the Thumper feel heavier than it should.
+Also, it’s quite long and that means that the weight at the end of the Thumper feels heavier than it should.
 So I went in search of ‘something else’ and the addsfit mini seems a good value percussive massager that fills the gaps where my Thumper sometimes struggles.
 As the following image shows, they are completely different beasts of a totally different scale.

 addsfit Mini Opinion

 I like it.
 I use it.
 My family likes it even more than I do!
 They use it in different bodily places to me but all the use cases we like boil down to LIGHTWEIGHT, EASY-TO-USE, DEEP/PRECISE MASSAGE OPTIONs.